Oil spill response and planning tools

 Please visit the NOAA's Office of Response and Restoration's website for more information on ADIOS.

 Net environmental benefit analysis/spill impact mitigation assessment (NEBA/SIMA)

 A WA Net Environmental Benefit Analysis/Spill Impact Mitigation Assessment (NEBA/SIMA) Tool has been developed based on the Australian Maritime Safety Authority (AMSA) National Plan workshops and the International Petroleum Industry Environmental Conservation Association (IPIECA) guidelines.

 The purpose of this tool is to aid in the selection of response strategies in accordance with identified protection priorities.

 |Net environmental benefit analysis/spill impact mitigation assessment (NEBA/SIMA) tool||Kb|

 Oil spill response atlas - web map application (OSRA - WMA)

 The Western Australian Oil Spill Response Atlas (OSRA) is a spatial database of environmental, logistical and oil spill response data.
 Using a geographical information system (GIS) platform, OSRA displays datasets collated from a range of custodians allowing decision makers to visualise environmental sensitivities and response considerations in a selected location.
 Oil spill trajectory modelling (OSTM) can be overlaid to assist in determining protection priorities, establishing suitable response strategies and identifying available resources for both contingency and incident planning.

-OSRA is managed by the Oil Spill Response Coordination unit within DoT Marine Safety and is part funded through the National Plan for Maritime Environmental Emergencies and the Australian Maritime Safety Authority.
+OSRA is managed by the Maritime Environmental Emergency Response team within DoT Marine Safety and is part funded through the National Plan for Maritime Environmental Emergencies and the Australian Maritime Safety Authority.

 Web Map Application (OSRA-WMA)